ChandulaNethmal/chandulanethmal.github.io/_posts/2020-12-17-Digital_Camera.md

 ## Digital Camera

-Digital cameras are no longer stranger items since it has become a daytoday appliance of the modern society.
-It is a device that captures photographs and videos using an electronic image sensor and store the images and videos digitally, rather than on film.
-Digital cameras are becoming more and more popular because they offer a number of advantages over traditional film cameras.
+Digital camera is no longer a stranger item since it's becomming a day-to-day appliance.
+It's a device that captures photographs and videos using an electronic image sensor and store the images and videos digitally, rather than on film.
 One advantage is that you can see the images you have taken immediately after you have taken them, because the images are displayed on a screen on the back of the camera.
 This allows you to check the composition and focus of the image, and delete any that are not satisfactory.

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam2.gif)

-Another advantage is that you can easily transfer the images from the camera to a computer, where you can view, edit, and share them.
 Digital cameras also offer a variety of shooting modes and settings that allow you to adjust the exposure, white balance, and other aspects of the image to get the desired result.We'll discuss them later!

 ## Camera Types
 If you ever think of buying a camera, but don't have an clear idea to choose the best camera for your purpose, let me enlighten you with some details.